Babylon | Bitcoin-Powered PoS Chain Security Protocol

 - Bitcoin as an Asset: A high-value cryptocurrency

-- Timestamping Functionality through PoW Security: Tamper-resistant data protection
+- PoW Security-Based Timestamping: Tamper-resistant data protection

-- Censorship-Resistant Block Space: Reliability as a decentralized recording medium
+- Censorship-Resistant Block Space: Reliable decentralized record-keeping

 Bitcoin Staking: Providing Economic Security

-- Records the finality signatures of the PoS chain.
+- Records finality signatures from PoS chains.

 Funding Information